-At the time of writing, we have completed the evaluation of the current prototype and have gathered empirical data on player experiences involving participants at two different university campuses; the outcomes of the data analysis have allowed us to gauge the extent to which the game design successfully embeds enjoyable experiences and meaningful learning outcomes.
+At the time of writing of this paper we are completing the evaluation of the current prototype and are gathering empirical data on player experiences involving participants at two different university campuses; the outcomes of the data analysis may allow us to gauge the extent to which the game design successfully embeds enjoyable experiences and meaningful learning outcomes.

-A complete summary and a discussion of the findings can be found in [22].
-In brief, the results are very encouraging.
+The results thus far are encouraging.
 In an initial sample of 14 players of the game, responses to the statement 'I found the game provided an enjoyable way to learn' averaged 6.04 on a Likert scale where '7' was 'strongly agree'.
 Responses to the statement 'I felt engaged in the activity of playing the game' averaged 5.57.
 Many of the responses recorded in semi-structured interviews with the participants reinforced this positive attitude, for example "...good game ...playing it was awesome...
 The idea was wonderful...", and, from another respondent, "...I liked it because it was a different way to go about solving problems."